syncfusion-content/javascript-docs/js/Gantt/Data-Binding.md

 {% endhighlight %}

 The output of the above steps is as follows.

-{% include image.html url="/js/Gantt/Data-Binding_images/Data-Binding_img1.png" Caption="Data Binding"%}
+{% include image.html url="/js/Gantt/Data-Binding_images/Data-Binding_img1.png"%}

 ### Self-Referential Data Binding (Flat Data)

 Gantt can be rendered from self-referential data structures, by providing two fields: ID field and parent ID field.

 * ID Field- This field must contain unique values used to identify nodes.
-It should be mapped to the **taskIdMapping** property.
+It should be mapped to the `taskIdMapping` property.
 * Parent ID Field- This field must contain values that indicate parent nodes.
-It should be mapped to the **parentTaskIdMapping** property.
+It should be mapped to the `parentTaskIdMapping` property.

 {% highlight js %}

     var projectData1 = [